 The GMC and NMC both require candidates to have a specific score in the Academic version.
 Doctors must achieve an overall score of 7.5 (out of 9), with a minimum 7.0 in the four papers.
-Nurses must achieve and overall score of 7.0 with a minimum 7.0 in the four papers.
+Nurses must achieve and overall score of 7.0 with a minimum 7.0 in Reading, Listening and Speaking and a 6.5 in Writing.
 There is no room for error on the test day.